uidaholib/collectionbuilder-sa-spec-exhibits/pages/about.md

 ## About the Collection

 The letters in this collection are taken from the [George Shihei Shitamae papers](https://archiveswest.orbiscascade.org/ark:/80444/xv302637/).
-George (Shihei) Shitamae who was incarcerated at the Sante Fe Detention Center in Sante Fe, New Mexico during World War II.
+Shihei (George) Shitamae was incarcerated at the Sante Fe Detention Center in Sante Fe, New Mexico during World War II.
 The letters are from his relatives incarcerated at Camp Harmony, a temporary detention center, located in Puyallup, Washington, and the Minidoka Incarceration Camp in Hunt, Idaho.
 The letters contain information about family members, activities, and other aspects of life during incarceration. p

 {{ site.description | default: site.tagline}}